affeltrucken/AldinsBlog/src/lib/posts/python-decrypter-encrypter-shellcode.md

 excerpt: A quick writeup about how I wrote a crypter for a school project in Python.
 ---

-Recently as part of my education, our class was tasked with writing a encrypter and decryptor using Python and the [Fernet module](https://cryptography.io/en/latest/fernet/#cryptography.fernet.Fernet) from the cryptography library.
+Recently as part of my education, our class was tasked with writing a encrypter and decryptor using Python, the [Fernet module](https://cryptography.io/en/latest/fernet/#cryptography.fernet.Fernet), and [libsodium](https://doc.libsodium.org/).
 It is a module for symmetric encryption and key generation using 128 bit AES.

 ## Creating and using keys in Fernet